wp-plugins/code-snippets-extended/README.txt

 = 1.0 =
 * Traslations added
 * Changed js and css files embed mechanism
+= 1.0.1 =
+* Changed database access to be compatible with multisite wordpress configuration = 1.3.0 =
+* Added megia upload buton into snippet editor
 == Thanks ==
 I express my gratitude to Jonas Dahl.
 He helped me with a lot of bugs.